hanjos/nexus/README.md

-This is a Go library to pull data from a [Sonatype Nexus](http://www.sonatype.com/nexus) instance.
+A Go library to pull data from a [Sonatype Nexus](http://www.sonatype.com/nexus) instance.

 How?
 ----